wenyang/azureml-v2-preview/docs/index.rst

 The ``azure.ml`` package provides user-friendly developer tools for Azure Machine Learning.

+It is available via the typical installation tools for each interface, e.g. via `pip` for Python.

 Goals
 -----

-- consistent job story
-- consistent endpoint story
+- consistent job and endpoint stories
-- all ML resources, assets, and artifacts can be serialized and exported in a human-readable format
+- all resources are serializable in a human-readable format
+- reduce to fundamental concepts
-- all jobs are composable
+- jobs are composable
-- reduce concepts to fundamentals

 ARM Support
 -----------